 - Accreditation: Accreditation is always something important to keep in mind before selecting any school or program–not only does it ensure that your school will properly prepare you for your certifying exams, but if you plan on applying for federal loans, you may get turned down if your school is not accredited.

 Deciding on a Psychiatric Nurse Practitioner program is a personal choice.
 In addition to doing your research online, we also recommend talking to medical professionals who currently work in the specialty.
 Continuing your education is not an easy decision to make but, one thing is for sure, it will open many opportunities for you in the near future.

 More Information on a Career as a Psychiatric Mental-Health Nurse Practitioner

 Some of the duties that a PMHNP could take on include:

-- Create healthcare plans, based on an outpatient or home-based care for acute or chronic mental health care conditions
+- Create healthcare plans, based on outpatient or home-based care for acute or chronic mental health care conditions

 - Provide consultations

 - Prescribe and offer various treatments, such as psychotherapy, medication therapy, cognitive behavioral therapy, etc.